earchibong/Springboot-EC2-Jenkins/README.md

 This Dockerfile assumes that you have already built the application JAR using `mvn clean package`.

-2. Create a GitHub repository for the application and push the code to it.
+3. Create an AWS Elastic Beanstalk environment to deploy the application.

-3. Install Jenkins on an EC2 instance or a server.
+4. Create an ECR repository to store the Docker image.

-4. Install the necessary plugins for the pipeline: Git, Maven, AWS Elastic Beanstalk, Docker, Keycloak, AWS ECR.
+5. Install Jenkins on an EC2 instance or a server.

-5. Create an ECR repository to store the Docker image.
+6. Install the necessary plugins for the pipeline: Git, Maven, Docker, Keycloak, AWS Elastic Beanstalk.

-6. Create a Jenkins pipeline job and configure the pipeline to use the GitHub repository as the source.
+7. Create a Jenkins pipeline job and configure the pipeline to use the GitHub repository as the source.

-7. Set up the pipeline to build the application using Maven and package it into a JAR.
+8. Set up the pipeline to build the application using Maven and package it into a JAR.

-8. Build a Docker image using the Dockerfile and the JAR file, and push it to the ECR repository.
+9. Build a Docker image using the Dockerfile and the JAR file, and push it to the ECR repository.

 ```Jenkinsfile
 pipeline {